thyagomota/21UCS39AB/activity_01_ec2_pub/README.md

 ## Launch an EC2 Instance on a Public Subnet

 ## Goal
-This goal of this activity is to describe the steps needed to launch an EC2 instance on a public subnet.
+The goal of this activity is to describe the steps needed to launch an EC2 instance on a public subnet.
+After the instance is launched, users should be able to ssh to it.

 ## Steps